sonja-soennichsen/xandria_backend/assets/threat_model.md

 ### External Dependencies

-1. Apollo: The backend will be running on Apollo Server, the frontend will use Apollo Client to interact with the Backend
+1. Apollo: The backend runs on Apollo Server, and the frontend uses Apollo Client to interact with the Backend
-2. GraphQL: Query language for the databse
+2. GraphQL: Query language for the database
-3. Neo4j: database
+3. Neo4j: Graph database
 4. Express: REST Endpoints for Auth + Middleware for cookie handling
 5. GCP Cloud Run: Serverless deployment
-6. Github Actions: CI/CD
+6. GitHub Actions: CI/CD
 7. FastAPI: Backend will request resource details [via URL sent] from main/only endpoint
 8. Redis: URL’s queued in caches
 9. Celery: scraping task queue management